sahiedu/bebop_ros_examples/bebop_examples/README.md

 # bebop_examples

 The **bebop_examples** collection features a variety of packages to help ROS users get the Parrot Bebop drone flying quickly.
-This code has been tested on the the Bebop 2.
+This code has been tested on the the Bebop 2 drone.
 These nodes rely on the [bebop_autonomy](https://github.com/AutonomyLab/bebop_autonomy) package which acts as the driver for the robot.

 ## Dependencies
 This examples depends on the following external packages: